An Alternative Approach to Health Care

 One consequence of improved medical and health care is likely to be increased life expectancy.
 Accordingly, we should consider studies related to changing the current social security retirement benefit ages so that as life expectancy increases, so does the retirement age.
 The original assignment of retirement age was probably based on an expectation that retirees would have a limited life expectancy beyond retirement age, which would have limited the amount of taxpayer burden.
 When retirement age remains fixed while life expectancy increases, the amount of money spent by social security goes up.
 This will be funded by our children.
 It might be beneficial to consider tying retirement age to the ongoing mortality rates of any given age group.
 Any change in this area, pardon the pun, probably should be grandfathered in.

 The change could be as simple as abiding by the guiding practice Vary Retirement Age as a percentage of Life Expectancy.
+In other words, if the general population is to live longer, then we should expect to work longer before we retire and become a burden to the other people who are working and paying taxes to help take care of us.

 As said at the start of this Hub, this article attempts to put an alternative out to invite other alternatives and promote discussion.
 I for one have concerns when anything gets passed in Congress that is clearly being passed based on partisan politics.
 That tells me that our representatives are more in touch with their party than they are with their people, and that our senators are more in touch with their party than they are with their State.
 I also have concern when a bill passes even though it contains clauses that seek to limit impact of any unconstitutional ruling against parts of the bill.
 That indicates to me that our representatives either do not care about its’ Constitutionality, or have no clue whether it is or is not Constitutional.
 In the end, if it is unconstitutional, the taxpayer will have to pay the extra cost for it to go through the process of being ruled unconstitutional.